-The modeling framework consists of two probabilistic approaches described in ?.
+The modelling framework consists of two probabilistic approaches described in Bonadonna (2006).
 First, the One Eruption Scenario (OES) compiles the probability of reaching a given ground tephra accumulation with a varying wind and eruptive parameters deterministically defined.
-Two large eruptions have been considered, namely Layer 3 and Layer 5 (of VEI's 5 and 4 respectively; ??).
+Two large eruptions have been considered, namely Layer 3 and Layer 5 (of VEIs 5 and 4, respectively; Barberi et al. 1995; of VEIs 5 and 4, respectively; Biass and Bonadonna 2011).
 Second, the Eruption Range Scenario (ERS) assesses the probability of reaching a given tephra accumulation based on the statistical distribution of both wind profiles and eruptive parameters.
-In particular, eruptive parameters were stochastically sampled within mass and plume heights defined for each VEI 3, 4 and 5 classes (?).
-Using the resulting data from ERS modeling, a long term ERS assessment for different time lengths was produced by summing the products of each separate VEI with their respective probabilities of occurrence.
-Each scenario was run 1000 times.
+In particular, eruptive parameters were stochastically sampled within mass and plume heights defined for each VEI 3, 4 and 5 classes (Newhall and Self 1982).
+Using the resulting data from ERS modelling, a long-term ERS assessment for different time lengths was produced by summing the products of each separate VEI with their respective probabilities of occurrence.
+Each scenario was run 1,000 times.

 Finally, the hazard assessment was produced in the form of three complementary outputs.
-First, probability maps contour the probability of reaching a given hazardous threshold of tephra accumulation, and are important to evaluate the variation of probability for a specific hazardous threshold (e.g. damage to crops, roof collapse).
+First, probability maps contour the probability of reaching a given hazardous threshold of tephra accumulation and are important to evaluate the variation of probability for a specific hazardous threshold (e.g. damage to crops, roof collapse).
 Second, probability maps were transformed into isomass maps for a given probability, from which we can infer the acceptable risk when combined with vulnerability data.
 This approach was chosen when combining hazard data with vulnerability data, as it provides a geographical variability of the hazardous phenomenon for a fixed probability of occurrence.
-Third, hazard curves are an efficient way of displaying the exceeding probability of tephra accumulation for a key location, and allow different eruptive scenarios to be effortlessly compared.
-For further details the reader is referred to Biass and Bonadonna (this volume).
+Third, hazard curves are an efficient way of displaying the exceeding probability of tephra accumulation for a key location and allow different eruptive scenarios to be effortlessly compared.
+For further details, the reader is referred to Biass and Bonadonna (this volume).

+This method was developed using the software ESRI ArcMap 9.3©, but the simple nature of most of the arithmetic operators used during the analysis makes this methodology usable with most GIS platforms without major discrepancy.
 In order to present the method in a concise way, this paper illustrates two vulnerability themes (i.e. economic and physical) with one medium intensity eruptive scenario.
-The eruptive scenario chosen as an example is an ERS for VEI 4, with plume heights and erupted masses varying between 15-30 km and $1-10\times10^{11}$ kg respectively (Fig. 1).
+The eruptive scenario chosen as an example is an ERS for VEI 4, with plume heights and erupted masses varying between 15 and 30 km and $1 - 10 \times 10^{11}$ kg, respectively (Fig. 1).
 Hazard maps for all eruption scenarios can be found in Online Resource 1 of Biass and Bonadonna (this volume).
 Vulnerability and risk maps for all eruption scenarios and vulnerability themes are available in Online Resource 1 and 2 of this paper.